Last Updated on April 28, 2023 by Dee

 Are you wondering how to add text in Procreate?
 This can be a great way to add titles, labels, and other important information to your artwork.

-In this article, I’ll show you different ways to add text in Procreate.
+In this article, I’ll show you how to add text in Procreate and some simple ways you can edit it in the text editing menu.
 You’ll also learn how to format and style your text using the built-in tools available in the app.
-Let’s get started!

 Table of Contents

 - Working with Text: How to add text in Procreate

 - Using the text tool in your designs

 - Simple Design Ideas for adding text to your Art in Procreate